 2- The object of insurance must be permissible in the Shariah i.e., insuring a shipment of liquor is not permissible.
 It doesn’t matter whether this cooperation is founded by a group of concerned persons in the form of cooperatives or by a venture person or a company that takes charge of offering the service of pooling together the risks of a large number of persons.

 Consequently, car insurance is permissible for the obligatory liability as well as for the value of the car and the hazards to driver and passengers and every other insurance coverage related to cars and driving them.

 According to the second view, any conventional insurance contract between two persons contains elements of riba, ambiguity, and gharar.
 It entails riba because you pay small premium and get back a large sum should a risk occur.
 It also involves gharar because you don’t know whether you will get the large sum or not since you don’t know whether a hazard will happen, and ambiguity because you don’t know the exact amount you get (though you know the maximum only) nor when it is going to be given to you since you don’t know when an accident will happen.

 This group of scholars argue that these objections may be overridden when the service of insurance is offered on donation basis through cooperatives.
 This is because if you give the premium as a donation, it doesn’t involve riba, ambiguity and gharar because donations are not exchange contracts, and it doesn’t hurt if such donations are given to a cooperative whose system is to cover these risks even with the fact that you really know this coverage in advance and you give the donation with the condition that such a coverage exists.

-Mutual cooperative insurance
+Mutual cooperative insurance in Islam

 According to this view, only mutual cooperative insurance is permissible.
 The same two conditions mentioned in the first opinion apply here too.
 Hence, any insurance outside cooperatives is not permissible.
 If you the law requires you to take it, you only take the part you don’t have any choice about it.